nihilitycom/100-days-of-code/log.md

 **Thoughts**: Learning is a step-by-step process and I gradually understand the steps I had learned.

 **Link(s) to work**: [Free Code Camp](http://www.freecodecamo.org)

+### Day 11: June 6, 2024

+**Today's progress**: Completed learning HTML by building a catphotoapp on fcc and started to study Pink's front-end introductory courses on bilibili.

+**Thoughts**: I find Markdown is a good tool to take notes and I'm wondering if myopia is suitable for programming coz my eyes hurt.

+**Link(s) to work**: [bilibili](https://www.bilibili.com/video/BV1Sy4y1C7ha/?spm_id_from=333.999.0.0)